 Grace is part of a growing number of money transfer agents for the Zooma Network.
 We think Zooma is a great idea and will help building the Kenyan economy in a big way.

 Grace believes in hard work.
 Every morning, she wakes up motivated by the hope that soon her business will grow bigger and enable her to take better care of her children.
 However, she faces a few challenges, one of which is a lack of working capital.
 She is currently operating her money transfer business with a minimum working capital of $2,000.
-This is not hardly enough for her to serve her customers with ease, as she is constantly running out of cash and losing out on profits.
+This is hardly enough to serve her customers with ease, as she is constantly running out of cash and losing out on profits.

 To solve this problem, Grace took her first Kiva loan.
 She plans to use her loan to add on to her working capital float so that she can grow her business and bring in enough revenue to allow her to send money back home to her mother, who is currently taking care of her children while she settles down in Chipata.